 Requirements for the majors

 A student must complete nine courses, including at least one 300-level course.
 One with a focus on the culture of a German-speaking country may be taken in English.
 This course must be chosen in consultation with the chair and can be at any level.
-Three courses may be counted from study in Germany.
+Courses in English that have a German FLAC (Foreign Languages Across the Curriculum) component can count as a German course.
+Three courses may be counted from a semester of study in Germany; four courses from a year of study in Germany.